Venue: Russell Square: College Buildings

 Teaching & Learning

-Students are required to follow taught units to the equivalent of three full courses and to submit a dissertation of 10,000 words.
-All courses in this MA are assessed through a combination of short and long essays.
-An overall percentage mark is awarded for each course, based on the marks awarded for individual assessment items within the course.
+Students are required to follow taught modules to the equivalent of 120 credits AND submit a dissertation of 10,000 words equivalent of 60 credits.
+All modules in this MA are assessed through a combination of short and long essays.
+An overall percentage mark is awarded for each module, based on the marks awarded for individual assessment items within the module.
 The MA may be awarded at Distinction, Merit or Pass level in accordance with the common regulations for MA/MSc at SOAS.

 The MA ‘Traditions of Yoga and Meditation’ is designed both as an end qualification in itself and as a platform preparing students for more advanced graduate work.